Oskar van Hattum

-Oskar Takoda van Hattum (born 14 April 2002) is a New Zealand professional footballer who plays as a forward or winger for Canadian Premier League club Valour FC.
+Oskar Takoda van Hattum (born 14 April 2002) is a New Zealand professional footballer who plays as a forward or winger for OFC Pro League side South Island United.

 Club career

 Youth career

 Van Hattum played football for Francis Douglas Memorial College in New Plymouth, and played representative football for Taranaki and Central Football with whom he won the golden boot at the under-14 national age group tournament in 2016.

 In 2017, van Hattum moved to Wellington to join the Wellington Phoenix Academy.

 Wellington Phoenix

 In December 2021, van Hattum was among three academy players called up to join the Wellington Phoenix A-League squad in Australia ahead of a busy schedule and was named amongst the substitutes for the A-League game against Western Sydney Wanderers later that week.
 He made his professional debut on 7 December 2021 in a FFA Cup match against A-League Men side Western United FC.

 Van Hattum made his A-League debut on the 19 December 2021, in a 2–1 loss against Sydney FC.